Marutswa Forest: Plants

-Facilities and Initiatives
+Boardwalk

-The Marutswa Forest Trail & Boardwalk is a key attraction, developed through a partnership involving the SappiWWF TreeRoutes Partnership, the Bulwer Biosphere group, BirdLife South Africa, the Southern KZN Birding Route, and local conservation organizations.
-This initiative has facilitated job creation for local community members, who serve as custodians of the project, and has provided a venue for local artisans to showcase and sell their crafts.
+The Marutswa Forest Trail & Boardwalk, located close to the country village of Bulwer on the R617, is a joint initiative between the SappiWWF TreeRoutes Partnership, the Bulwer Biosphere group, the BirdLife South Africa, the Southern KZN Birding Route, and local conservation groups.
+They have incorporated the site into the route.

+The project provided jobs for local community members as custodians of the project, as well as a welcome platform for local crafters to sell their original and unusual handicrafts.